 How Is Seasonal Affective Disorder Diagnosed?

 Experienced clinicians will also check to see if other issues or situations for the symptoms exist.
-Someone who experiences extra stress or sadness in the winter because of grief and loss issues, lack of money associated with seasonal work, or increased substance use would not qualify as having a seasonal pattern.2
+Someone who experiences extra stress or sadness in the winter because of grief and loss issues, lack of money associated with seasonal work, or increased substance use would not qualify as having a seasonal pattern, and instead may have a form of situational depression.2

 The type of treatment for seasonal affective disorder will depend on if there is an underlying diagnosis of depression or bipolar disorder.
 In either case, a combination of therapy and psychiatric medications will be offered by a team of mental health professionals to create the desired reduction of symptoms.
-Depressive and bipolar disorders are serious conditions, but treatment providers are skilled at assessing and managing symptoms.
+Treatment for depression and treatment for bipolar disorder are different, so understanding your diagnosis is important for getting proper care.

 “The best treatment for someone with SAD (winter depression type) is exposure to bright light of 10,000 lux intensity for at least 30 minutes before 8 a.m. every day of the week.
 Many research studies support this therapy.
 Individuals with depression should always work with a professional qualified to treat depression and should never treat themselves.

-SAD is not caused by Vitamin D deficiency and taking extra vitamin D will not help most people.
-Individuals who want light therapy should obtain a proper device (see Yale School of Medicine’s list of recommended light boxes): most lights sold on the internet are too dim and too small to work well,” says Paul Desan, MD, PhD, associate professor of psychiatry at Yale University.
+SAD is not caused by Vitamin D deficiency, so taking extra vitamin D will not help most people.
+Individuals who want light therapy should obtain a proper device (see Yale School of Medicine’s list of recommended light boxes); most lights sold on the internet are too dim and too small to work well,” says Paul Desan, MD, PhD, associate professor of psychiatry at Yale University.

-Experts utilize and recommend several therapy styles for SAD including:4,5
+Experts utilize and recommend several therapy styles for SAD, including:6, 7

 - Cognitive behavioral therapy (CBT): CBT is one of the most effective therapy styles for seasonal affective disorder.
 CBT helps people understand the link between their thoughts, feelings, and behaviors, so they can adjust their patterns to produce more desirable results.